Undergraduate Students

 Positions with funding for student salaries are available through a variety of sources.
 Links to the funding organization are in the title.

 Note that for all funded opportunities (except the FYRE program) you must write a proposal on the work you plan to complete prior to applying.
-Therefore it is often advisable to work for 1-2 semesters in the lab to see if this is the right fit and learn the background information necessary to be successful.
+Therefore you need to know relevant background information and have an idea that this lab is right for you.
+The easy way to obtain this is to work in the lab for 1-2 semesters prior to writing a proposal, but this has significant equity considerations.
+Therefore, we offer other opportunities to see if this lab is the right fit for you and for you to learn the background information necessary to be successful.
+Please contact Dr. Crawford to learn more.
+BIOC 098 is a great new option (starting spring term 2024) - this is a transcripted, but tuition-free option for any student.

 Some options include the following: